Psalm 139 – Praise and Prayer to the God Who Knows All and Is Everywhere

 b.
 Do I not hate them, O LORD, who hate You?
 David was undeniably God’s partisan.
 He wanted to be on God’s side, and therefore even allowed himself to hate those who hated God.
 In fact, David boasted I hate them with perfect hatred, regarding them as enemies.

 i.
-In this David went against a spirit also evident in our day—against the idea that we can love God without hating evil.
-In this sense it is entirely possible for a person to be too loving, and it corrupts their claimed love for God.
+David went against a spirit also evident in our day – against the idea that we can love God without hating evil.
+It is entirely possible for a person to be too loving, and it corrupts his claimed love for God.

 ii.
 “A good man hates, as God himself doth: he hates not the persons of men, but their sins; not what God made them, but what they have made themselves.”
 (Horne)

 iii.
 “We are neither to hate the men, on account of the vices they practice; nor to love the vices, for the sake of the men who practice them.”
 (Horne)

 3. (23-24) A humble prayer to a great God.